ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/BETAFPV-F405/README.md

 ## Compass

-The BETAFPV F405 AIO does not have a builtin compass.
+The BETAFPV F405 AIO does not have a builtin compass nor does it have a port to connect one so is limited to using GSF for yaw with its limitations, see wiki

 ## NeoPixel LED

 The board includes a NeoPixel LED on the underside which is pre-configured to output ArduPilot sequences.
-This is the seventh PWM output.
+This is the fifth PWM output.

 ## Loading Firmware

 Initial firmware load can be done with DFU by plugging in USB with the bootloader button pressed.
-Then you should load the "with_bl.hex" firmware, using your favourite DFU loading tool.
+Then you should load the "BETAFPV-F405_with_bl.hex" firmware, using your favourite DFU loading tool.

 Once the initial firmware is loaded you can update the firmware using any ArduPilot ground station software.
-Updates should be done with the *.apj firmware files.
+Updates should be done with the "BETAFPV-F405.apj" firmware files.